-The Staff are composed of Staff Members with international status governed by their own internal labour legislation, the SatCen Staff Regulations; Local Staff are governed by Spanish labour legislation, Trainee and National experts on secondment are subject to specific provisions.
+The Staff are composed of Staff Members with international status governed by the SatCen Staff Regulations in force; Local Staff are governed by Spanish labour legislation, Trainee and National experts on secondment are subject to specific provisions.

 1. Staff members

-Staff members occupy budget posts listed in the table of staff members annexed each year to the Centre’s budget.
+Staff members occupy budget posts listed in the table of staff annexed each year to the SatCen’s budget.
 The table of staff members differentiates between permanent posts and temporary posts.
-Permanent posts are posts relating to the core tasks of the Centre and to tasks of a permanent nature.
+Permanent posts are posts relating to activities of the SatCen having a permanent nature.
 Temporary posts are posts attached to projects or activities of limited duration.